makinchii/CS185C/project/README.md

 In order to conduct this experiment, follow the notebooks in this order:

-1.Model Grid
+1. Model Grid
-2.Bathymetry
+2. Bathymetry
-3.Setting Up Initial Conditions
+3. Setting Up Initial Conditions
-4.External Forcing Conditions
+4. External Forcing Conditions
-5.Creating the Boundaries
+5. Creating the Boundaries
-6.Generating Visual Graphs
+6. Generating Visual Graphs
-7.Analyzing the Differences Between Models
+7. Analyzing the Differences Between Models

 Additionally, there is another notebook, Concluding Statements, which has some reflections on the experiment after the fact.